 Asynchronous Class Discussions

-To start: Try modeling reading and responding to a discussion during one class period and assign participation (graded by rubric) by the end of week.
+To start: Try modeling reading and responding to a discussion during one class period and assign participation (graded by rubric) by the end of the week.

 To improve: Assign a discussion and require students to bring to class one entry which they found particularly interesting/persuasive/etc. and have a discussion about the discussion.